 At 49, as a grad student, I will get the benefit of the brains and facilities of a top-ranked university.
 Professors, students, and materials will be readily available and willing to explore ideas and tackle projects regularly.
 I could not possibly afford in my business to fund this level of research and development.
 One new idea will more than return the tuition invested.

 At 17, my undergrad college experience gave me an almost immediate circle of ambitious friends, some of whom have lasted me my whole life.
-My ties to the HSU Alumni afforded me connections to influential people who have consistently helped in my career and ultimately helped me get my book ROAR! published 25 years after graduation.
+My ties to the HSU Alumni afforded me connections to influential people who have consistently helped in my career and ultimately helped me get published 25 years after graduation.

 At 49, as a grad student at Fordham, I will open my life to a new network of smart professors, students, and alumni who will expand my perspective and sphere of influence, bringing new opportunities and friendships, the value of which I can only speculate on.

 At 21, after I graduated, my undergrad college experience gave me initial credibility in the employment world.
 It told people a couple of things about me.
 First, I could start and finish an intentional goal.
 Second, I was willing to invest time, effort, and energy to work through a complex process where meeting deadlines and standards is required, all while being evaluated in the process.

 At 51, when I graduate, I will have a greater understanding of those who have been through the master's process.
 The business world is filled with college graduates and M.B.A.s.
 They may not directly apply the facts and figures they learned in school, but they still use the language and processes that came from their university experience.
 They are more likely to open themselves to learn from someone who has that shared experience and knows the language they speak.
 That will make me a far more effective teacher both in the classroom and in the wider world.